-It is significant to decide the value of \textit{K} for balancing the effectiveness of the log matching and the runtime performance of the device.
-On the one hand, it is improper to log the methods closing to the stack bottom because the methods are related to the OS for initialization tasks (\eg, \texttt{ZygoteInit()}) and are not directly invoked by app code.
-In other words, there is no node matched with the methods in the CFG built on the app bytecode.
-Furthermore, considerable overhead is imposed on the device when collecting overmuch information from the stack for each log record.
-On the other hand, the target API callsite cannot be precisely positioned if the sequence from the entry point to the caller method of the callsite is not recorded entirely.
-The trade-off is discussed in \Cref{sec:evaluation} for deciding the value of \textit{K}.
+We decide the value of \textit{K} to balance the effectiveness of the log matching and the imposed runtime overhead.
+On the one hand, the methods that are close to the stack bottom do not need to be logged because they are related to the OS for initialization tasks (\eg, \texttt{com.android.internal.os.ZygoteInit()}) rather than the target app code.
+In other words, there is no node matched with the methods in the CG built on the app bytecode.
+Furthermore, considerable overhead is imposed when collecting overmuch information from the stack for each log record.
+On the other hand, a log point may not be precisely positioned if the sequence from the entry point to the method containing the log point is not recorded entirely.
+The trade-off is discussed in \Cref{sec:evaluation} to decide the value of \textit{K}.

-The log records produced by Android libraries need to be removed from \textit{L} before performing the log matching.
-Some methods are implemented by calling other APIs, \eg, \texttt{newInstance()} is invoked to implement \texttt{onCreate()}.
-The log records of the APIs are not directly generated by the app code but are produced via the same process of the app, so the \textit{PID} cannot be used to remove them.
-We adopt a solution that identifies the log records based on the class names of the APIs' caller methods.
-Specifically, the prefixes of the class names have fixed patterns, including \texttt{android.app}, \texttt{java.security}, \etc We build a list of the prefixes by manually checking the logs of real-world apps to identify and remove the log records from \textit{L}.